 The deep rooted Psoas Muscle, can hold traumatic experiences on a cellular level.
 Trauma releasing exercises (TRE) or neurogenic tremoring can release trauma responses that have been locked there for years.
 So there’s quite a lot of mystery around the amazing psoas muscle.
 For good reason, the psoas (so-as) is the primary muscle that connects the body with the legs, which is a pretty big deal.
-The health of the psoas muscle affects our health, mobility, sense of inner freedom and bodily comfort.
-It moves through the body, from the spine to the front of the hips, yep right through that very vulnerable part of our body, the pelvis.
+The health of the psoas muscle affects our mobility, self esteem, sense of inner freedom and bodily comfort.
+It moves through the body, from the spine to the front of the hips, yep right through that deep vulnerable part of our body, the pelvis.
 Thus the psoas muscle is also known as our fight, flight and freeze muscle.
 So let’s explore this amazing part of our body in relation to healing from trauma and experiencing inner freedom.

 TRE, Trauma and Your Nervous System.
 THE TREMOR RESPONSE Did you know that shaking or neurogenic (originating in the nervous system) tremoring has been noted in all mammals as a natural bodily response to stress.
 Once thought to be a… Read More »TRE, Trauma and Your Nervous System

 Life can feel very confusing during the early stages of clearing after awakening to our true nature of love expressing as peaceful presence..
 As we begin to live life as awake-ness we will often be tested.
 Old patterns may rise… Read More »Feelings, Emotions, Thoughts and Awakening

 My interest in Ayurveda as ‘the science of life’ was sparked during my yoga teacher training in the 1981.
 Yoga and Ayurveda are historically linked.
 Since then I have endeavoured to apply the principles of Ayurveda in my lifestyle.
 From… Read More »The Science of Ayurveda or Ayurvedic Medicine

 Read More »Yoga Nidra Meditation – holistic medicine